sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

   sum = sum + man_bear_pig(index);
 End
 ```
 Consider the 3rd pass through this loop.
-What is the value stored in man_bear_pig(index) on the 3rd pass through this loop?
+What is the value stored in ```man_bear_pig(index)``` on the 3rd pass through this loop?

 ### Finishing the Maclaurin Example
-Hopefully at this point you can at least understand how a `for-end` loop is supposed to work and what it might be used for.
-You should also start to understand what the 3 key concepts you should learn about these loops are.
+Hopefully, at this point, you can at least understand how a `for-end` loop is supposed to work and what it might be used for.
+You should also start to understand the 3 key concepts you should learn about these loops.
 It is OK if you are a little shaky in your knowledge, but you should at least know what you need to learn.

 ![](Media/tryit1.png)

 Returning to our Maclaurin series example, we are *now* ready for the **code** phase.
-Based off what you have learned about `for` loops, can you write the MATLAB code that accomplishes our programming goal.
+Based on what you have learned about `for` loops, can you write the MATLAB code that accomplishes our programming goal?
 To remind you, the goal was:

 **Create a MATLAB script that can return the value of the Maclaurin series expansion of \\( sin(x) \\) for angle \\( x \\) in radians, for an arbitrary \\( n \\) number of terms.**